 RG also believes that naive idealism can be just as destructive as false ideas.
 For naive idealism is the pursuit of an ideal with no consideration for reality.
 It ignores reality.
 It ignores experience.
 Naive idealism often even has contempt for reality and experience.
 It is neurotic.
 Naive idealism is a common fallacy in “progressive” and liberal political thought.

 And how do we discern which ideas are realistic and which are naive idealism?
 We use the traditional scientific method.
 We test them!
 We see which ideas worked in history and which didn’t.

 But just as neurotic as naive idealism is the belief commonly found in conservative thought that “we must bite the bullet.”
 This conservative Idea says we must accept reality as it is with no hope of making it better, with no hope of pursuing authentic, realistic ideas.

-RG also believes, like Hegel and Joan, that the commandment to love God implies the commandment to try to understand God!
+RG also believes, like Georg Hegel and Joan of Arc, that the commandment to love God implies the commandment to try to understand God!
 This understanding implies the commandment to try to listen to God and try to understand what He is doing in history.